RhetTbull/osxphotos/README.md

                                   exist on disk.
 This will be slow and will require internet connection.
 This obviously
                                   only works if the Photos library is synched to iCloud.
-Note: --download-missing is not
+Note: --download-missing does
-                                  currently compatabile with --export-bursts;
+                                  not currently export all burst images; only the primary photo will be exported--
-                                  only the primary photo will be exported-- associated burst images will be skipped.
+                                  associated burst images will be skipped.
   --exiftool                      Use exiftool to write metadata directly to
                                   exported photos.
 To use this option,